 Life and Preparation for Eternity

-Abraham recognized that life is but a sojourn that eventually leads to the eternal beyond, and so he cast his eyes toward the city that hath foundations, whose builder and maker is God (Hebrews 11:9-10).
-We would be wise ourselves to “walk in the steps of that faith” which characterized Abraham (cf. Romans 4:12).
+Abraham recognized that life is but a sojourn that eventually leads to the eternal beyond, and so he cast his eyes toward the city that hath foundations, whose builder and maker is God (Heb.
+11:9-10).
+We would be wise ourselves to “walk in the steps of that faith” which characterized Abraham (cf. Rom.
+4:12).